 Showcasing the Regional Style

-The design firm worked with a local architect to create not only a design that supports Santa Barbara's historic Spanish-style architecture, but also fits into the architectural context of the downtown area.
+The design firm worked with a local architect to create not only a design that supports Santa Barbara's historic Spanish Colonial Revival architecture, but also fits into the architectural context of the downtown area.
 In addition to capturing the distinct regional style of the City, the project represents a visual treasure trove of architectural detailing and fine craftsmanship.
 The design includes alcoves, ornamentation, scalloped parapets, wood framed doors and windows, metal spires, terra cotta vases, plantar scones, wrought iron work from the balconies over the main entrance and a wide array of custom signage, such as a sign for the Bike Station that appears to be suspended from a pomegranate.
 In addition to being decorative, the exotic fruit camouflages a spotlight that illuminates the signage at night.
 By tinting the parking structure’s tile roof and using red rock on the office roof, the design team was able to mimic the neighboring roof tops.

 Visitors are sure to enjoy a new discovery on each visit.
 Whether they have just ascended the grand stair and discovered the mirrored orb atop a parapet or turned the corner while driving on the paseo behind the structure to gaze on the Summer Solstice Celebration murals, the structure goes far beyond the functional.
 Although the architectural style plays a leading role in blending the project into its environment, special attention to detail played a key supporting role.